bluecloudPriya/ngx-bing-spellchecker/README.md

 Coming soon!

 ### Local Development
-- Include the local version of this library form your main application: `"bing-spellchecker": "file:../bing-spellchecker/dist"`
+- Include the local version of this library form your main application: `"ngx-bing-spellchecker": "file:../bing-spellchecker/dist"`
 - Make any updates and then build: `npm run -s build`.
 - Update in the application: `npm update`.
 - Serve your application.
 Be sure to use the `--preserve-symlinks` option while locally developing.